scikit-image/scikit-image/INSTALL.rst

 Downloading the entire dataset
 ------------------------------------------------------------------------------

-Part of our dataset used in our examples is hosted online and is not installed by default by the procedures explained above.
+Some of the data used in our examples is hosted online and is not installed by default by the procedures explained above.
 Data are downloaded once, at the first call, but this requires an internet connection.
 If you prefer to download the entire dataset to be able to work offline, you can run this command: